sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 You can also build SONiC from source and the instructions can be found [here](https://github.com/Azure/sonic-buildimage).

-Once the image is available in your local machine, the image can be installed either by installing using a USB thumb drive or over the network as given in following sub-sections.
+Once the image is available in your local machine, the image can be installed via ONIE either by installing over the network or using a USB thumb drive as given in following sub-sections.
 In case if the device is already preloaded with SONiC image, the device can be booted without the installation process.

-### 1.1.1 Installation using a USB Thumb Drive
-This sub-section explains how to transfer the image from an USB thumb drive into the device and install it.
-Copy the downloaded SONiC image on the USB thumb drive.
-Remove the USB drive from your machine and insert it into the USB port on the front (or rear) panel of your ONIE enabled device.
-Power on the device and ONIE will discover the onie-installer file on the root of the USB drive and execute it.
-TBD1: The above method need to be reviewed and corrected.
-The above information is taken from https://opencomputeproject.github.io/onie/user-guide/index.html

-### 1.1.2 Installation Over The Network
+### 1.1.1 Installation Over The Network
 This sub-section explains how to transfer the image from remote server into the device and install it.

-#### 1.1.2.1 Install SONiC ONIE Image
+#### 1.1.1.1 Install SONiC ONIE Image

 1. Connect to switch via serial console.